eddelbuettel/ctv-hpc/HighPerformanceComputing.md

 -   The `r pkg("parSim")` package can perform simulation studies using one or multiple cores, both locally and on HPC clusters.
 -   The `r pkg("qsub")` package can submit commands to run on gridengine clusters.
+-   The `r pkg("mirai")` package is a minimalist framework for local or distributed asynchronous code evaluation, implementing futures which automatically resolve upon completion, built on the high-performance `r pkg("nanonext")` NNG C messaging library binding.

 ### Parallel computing: Implicit parallelism